-- (1) microwave source - (2) antenna: irradiates widespread the
+- (1) microwave source - (2) antenna: irradiates widespread the the defect distribution.
+Foil and camera act as a microwave detector.

 (3) device under test (DUT).
 The homogeneously incident microwave radiation is affected by inhomogeneities, i.e. defects, and such inhomogeneously leaks the DUT.
 It hits the (4) microwave absorbing foil which accordingly is heated inhomogeneously.
 This heat distribution is recorded by an (5) infrared camera and forwarded to a (6) computer where it is instantly displayed and represents